 - Edible flowers

-Build your Raspberry Rhubarb Rosé Spritz in a cocktail shaker by adding 8 ice cubes, along with all ingredients.
-Shake vicariously, until cocktail shaker becomes cold.
+Build your Smoked Peach Maple Bourbon Smash in a cocktail shaker by adding 8 ice cubes along with a grilled peach halve, sprig of fresh thyme, bitters and bourbon.
+Shake vicariously, until cocktail shaker becomes cold and the peach is throughly broken down.

-Garnish with a rhubarb ribbon, fresh raspberries and / or edible flowers.
+Garnish your Smoked Peach Maple Bourbon Smash with a grilled peach segment, a sprig of fresh thyme and / or edible flowers.

 Serve immediately and enjoy!